Leosimetti/DS-PROJECT-2/README.md

 **<u>5005</u> : Replication between StorageServers**

-​		Usage: Send files from one of StorageServers to another when server failure occures
+​		Usage: Send files from one of StorageServers to another when server failure occurs

+#### Communication messages:

+All details about communication messages : [[link]](https://docs.google.com/spreadsheets/d/1wfZ-HVIMUxCe-5NDjI15huDx1ye0SksVHZwvQx1hjPs/edit?usp=sharing)

+Short description:

+All hosts send type of request and required information about the file or folder separated by predefined delimiter.

+For example:  to get information about file, client send message with request type "info",  file name and file path.

+In addition, there are predefined  confirmation and error messages that help determine whether request is invalid.

+For example: if client want read file that not exist on servers, nameserver send error message to client.

 # Provable contribution of each team member
 #### Team members and main tasks: